OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/redact-info-from-logs.md

 1. Select the input parameter you wish to redact, and set its **Log Redaction** property to **Yes**.
+Note: Authorization input parameter will always be redacted for security measure.

     ![Activating the Log Redaction property of an input parameter](images/redact-logs-property-ss.png)